-If you answer “yes” to four or more of these questions, you are starting to experience fatigue.
-Events are happening around you that require your full attention.
-If you are fatigued, you are not able to respond quickly to events as they occur.
+If you answer “yes” to four or more of these questions, you’re starting to experience fatigue.
+Events are happening around you that require your full attention, and they aren’t getting it.
+If you’re fatigued, you’re not able to respond quickly to events as they occur.
 A situation could rapidly develop that you may not be in a position to correct or deal with safely.
 When you recognize these symptoms of fatigue, it’s time to take a break!
 Please drive safely!

 Source: Parents Against Tired Truckers